headincloud/cf-ddns-agent/README.md

 Program executables can be download from the [releases](https://github.com/headincloud/cf-ddns-agent/releases) page.

 **Attention Windows users: It seems some anti-virus incorrectly classify the windows executable as malware.
-I am still investigating why this false-positive occurs.
-If someone has an idea, feel free to reach out.
-To be clear: I do NOT include malware in the executable!**
+This could be related to the fact that the go compiler produces statically linked binaries.**

 ## Usage